kristjaneerik/slidder/README.md

 Matching is done based on writing the filename in the "alt text" description part of the image object in the Slides presentation.

+*NOTE:* for technical reasons, filenames (including path) CANNOT have spaces in them.

 # TODOs

 - [ ] proper installation